 In the main, I’d advise B2B marketers to use SEO whenever possible because it’s the gift that keeps giving (enjoying traffic years after you wrote the article), and SEM (paid search) only for late-stage buyers.

-There is so much content available on how to choose which phrases to optimise for that I’ll not replay it here, but there’s a shed load of great insights and links at Funnel Wiki, so why not check that out, and if you find anything needing an update, dive right in and update it yourself.
+There is so much content available on how to choose which phrases to optimise for that I’ll not replay it here, but there’s a shed load of great insights and links on our B2B marketing blog, so why not check that out, and if you find anything needing an update, dive right in and update it yourself.

 Today I want to talk about long tail phrases, and a great new tool for selecting them.
 These are long phrases (like ‘inbound marketing b2b’) and are powerful for a number of reasons:

 - Because the phrase is so precise, you can more-easily tailor your content to precisely meet the needs of the searcher;

 - It is less competitive than higher-level phrases (like ‘b2b marketing’ or ‘inbound marketing’)

 Finding these gems though, is more art than science.
 But I’ve just stumbled on a gem of a solution: HitTail.
 HitTail analyses your current search terms via Google Webmaster tools, and assesses your web site, the traffic, and the search competition for all possible phrases derived from both.
 The recommendations HitTail makes are therefore:

 - Balanced between traffic and degree of difficulty

 Plans start at $10 a month, and are month-to-month.
 We went for the $20 plan as it gives us the ability to export to excel, and alerts.
 I now have a long list of phrases to blog for, all drawn from our existing search traffic, for which we are not presently ranking but HitTail has calculated that we can.

 For B2B businesses, who must optimise for both late-stage (product-related) and early-stage (concept-related) phrases, HitTail is a fantastic tool.